kayjay33/Basketball-Card-App/buildNotes.md

 - Figure out how to get logo to change when the user selects a different team
 - Figure out how to get the background to change when the user selects a given team
-- Change the logo at the top
-- Change the background image
+- Figure out how to get the border color to change when the user selects a given team